-In the JDG Grade 9 course, students will practice self-awareness & math in the workplace.
-Students will demonstrate problem-solving, teamwork, and conflict resolution.
-They will also explore career clusters and the qualities of an entrepreneur.
+In the JDG Grade 9 course, students will practice selfawareness & math in the workplace.
+Students will demonstrate problem-solving, teamwork, and presentation skills.
+They will also explore career clusters, qualities of an entrepreneur, and laying the foundation of career and personal